fatton139/JSBundleSize/README.md

 Simple action to comment file size/s on a PR.

-Just specify the path to a directory or file.
+Just specify the path to a directory or file via `dist_path`.

 You can choose to upsert the existing bot comment or create new ones after every change by configuring the `update_comment` flag.